 Book: I Believe in ZERO

-"The book reflects the essence of UNICEF's mission – and the fact that we are working every day to cut the number of preventable child deaths from 18,000 each day to zero," says Stern.
+"The book reflects the essence of UNICEF's mission and the fact that we are working every day to cut the number of preventable child deaths to zero," says Stern.
 "I hope that by telling the stories of the remarkable mothers and children I've met in my travels, I can inspire others to support this important work."

-Stern tells of mothers coming together to effect change, of local communities with valuable perspectives of their own, and of children who continue to sustain their dreams and hopes even in the most dire of situations.
-Throughout, Stern traces her emerging global consciousness—and describes how these stories can positively impact our own children.
+Stern tells of mothers coming together to make change, of local communities with valuable perspectives of their own, and of children who continue to sustain their dreams and hopes even in the most dire situations.
+Throughout, Stern traces her emerging global consciousness and describes how these stories can positively impact our own children.

 — Timothy P. Shriver, PhD; Chairman and CEO, Special Olympics Inc.